Blogs

 wave

-Lockett's release wasn't unexpected; he was entering the final year of his contract with a hefty $17 million salary, including a $5.3 million roster bonus.
-The Seahawks, aiming to manage their salary cap and create space for free agents, made the difficult choice to part ways with the veteran receiver.
-While his production dipped slightly last season (600 receiving yards), his overall contribution to the team over 10 seasons – totaling 8,594 receiving yards and 61 touchdowns – is undeniable.
-He ranks second in franchise history behind Steve Largent in receptions, receiving yards, and touchdowns.
+Lockett was entering the final year of his contract, with a hefty $17 million salary – including a $5.3 million roster bonus.
+Ouch.
+The Seahawks, clearly trying to juggle their salary cap and make room for some free agents, had to make a tough call.
+While his stats dipped a little last season (around 600 receiving yards), his overall career with the Seahawks is legendary: 8,594 receiving yards and 61 touchdowns.
+He's second only to Steve Largent in franchise history across the board.
+That's a legacy.

 FAQ